 The new law uses data from the Department of Corrections to identify the home addresses of incarcerated persons and include them in the population counts for those areas prior to redistricting.
-Because the law does not change the core Census data, no federal funding based on Census data would be affected.
-The bill will affect state senate, state assembly, county and municipal districting in the state that will begin in 2011.
+Because the law does not change the core Census data, no federal funding based on Census data is affected.
+The bill ensures that state senate, state assembly, county and municipal redistricting in the state is not undermined by prison gerrymandering.

-The law will put all state and local districting in New York in line with the practice of 13 rural New York counties with large prisons that conduct their own adjustments to census data to avoid prison-based gerrymandering.
+The law puts all state and local districting in New York in line with the practice of 13 rural New York counties with large prisons that conduct their own adjustments to census data to avoid prison-based gerrymandering.

 July 2012 update: Some legislators with large prisons in their districts unsuccessfully sued to bring back prison-based gerrymandering.
 For more on the lawsuit, please see our Little v.
 LATFOR page.

 New York passed a law to collect the home addresses of incarcerated people, and to require the state and county governments to draw legislature districts on the basis of Census Bureau data corrected to count incarcerated people at their home addresses.
 The bill to end prison-based gerrymandering was attached as part XX of the revenue budget (A9710D/S6610C) and had a technical amendment, A11597/S8415.
 The Bill and the amendment passed the Assembly on July 1, and the Senate on August 3, and signed into law by the Governor on August 12, 2010.